Apache Spark Projects for Practice | Learn Big Data | Updated 2025

 Conclusion

 These projects cover Spark’s diverse capabilities from RDD and DataFrame processing to streaming, SQL, and ML with applications in e‑commerce, IoT, streaming analytics, and recommendation systems.
 They align with industry trends and provide experience in the full data pipeline from ingestion and processing to analysis and presentation.
-By implementing these projects, you’ll gain hands-on expertise in Spark and create a portfolio Big Data Training that demonstrates your data engineering and analytics skills.
+By implementing these projects, you’ll gain hands-on expertise in Spark and create a portfolio Data Science Training that demonstrates your data engineering and analytics skills.
 Let me know if you’d like code templates, Dockerfiles, or notebook versions of any of these examples.
 Data cleaning and preprocessing are critical steps in any data analysis or machine learning pipeline.
 Using PySpark enables handling large-scale datasets efficiently with distributed processing.
 This project demonstrates how to identify and address common data quality issues like missing values, duplicates, and inconsistent formats.
 By transforming raw data into a clean and structured format, PySpark empowers analysts and data scientists to build more accurate models and gain meaningful insights.
 Mastering these preprocessing techniques lays a strong foundation for advanced big data analytics and real-world applications.

 Upcoming Batches